 Michelle Ramos, Ph.D. is an Associate Professor in the Department of Child and Adolescent Studies at California State University, Fullerton (CSUF).
 She received her M.A. in Psychology from CSUF and her Ph.D. in Clinical Psychology from the University of Southern California.
 She completed her clinical internship at the UC San Diego School of Medicine/VA Medical Center - Children's Hospital and is a licensed psychologist.
 Dr. Ramos conducts research on the intergenerational transmission of couple and family aggression.
 She is particularly interested in youths’ romantic relationships, conflict via electronic/social media, and health outcomes.

 Alika Tsytsurina is a first-year Social Psychology doctoral student at the University of Houston under the supervision of Dr. Adam Fetterman.
-Her current research interests include quantifying the effects of emotion regulation strategies and social cues within romantic relationships, as well as observing cultural upbringing as a variable of social interactions.
+Her current research interests include quantifying the effects of social surrogacy on romantic relationship outcomes, as well as observing social interactions with others.
 She is also involved with the Family Translational Research Group at New York University, where she works on implementing various evidence-based treatments, targeting military families and other atypical populations.
 Alika earned her B.A. in Psychology from UC San Diego, and her M.S. in Psychology from Arizona State University.
 Her long-term goals include teaching at the higher-education level, publishing, and advancing the field of psychological research.

 TBD